knitinjaideep/credit-card-cashback-optimizer/README.md

 ## Support

-For support, email [your-email] or open an issue in the repository.
+For support, email knitinjaideep@gmail.com or open an issue in the repository.